ankithsinghmalik/ankithsinghmalik/README.md

 - 👀 I’m interested in ...
 Machine Learning , Statistics , Data Science

 - 🌱 I’m currently learning ...
-How to Build a Data Piepline and Deployment of the Models on the Cloud
+How to Build a Data Pipeline and Deployment of the Models on the Cloud

 - 💞️ I’m looking to collaborate on ...
 Data Science Projects Involving Real Case Studies